A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Discussion Discussion

 A Python program that implements all functionalities of the R package implementation the BBT model with the exception of the graphic generating functions, is available in the github directory above, in the folder \texttt{python}.
 The program also uses the \texttt{cmdstanpy} interface to Stan.

-The code that generated the examples and experiments in this paper, as well as the Rmarkdown version of this paper is available in the github directory above, in the folder \texttt{paper}.
+The programs that generated the examples and experiments in this paper, as well as the Rmarkdown version of this paper is available in the github directory above, in the folder \texttt{paper}.

 \hypertarget{how-to-use-the-bbt-model---weak-interpretation-and-0.95-probabilities}{